 You tell yourself that you will just reply to this WhatsApp message real quick and then put down the phone but you know yourself that is not what happens.

 You end up checking your crush’s latest photo on Insta, a funny sports blooper video on YouTube and a couple of emails on Gmail.
-Pretty soon you have burned through 20 minutes and lost the thread of the task you were doing.
+Pretty soon you have burned through 20 minutes and lost the thread of the task you were working on.

 When you get back to it you have to spend 2 or 3 mins re-establishing where you are with it and what you need to do next.